 We know that the choice to enter a residential treatment facility can be scary.
-You will be unplugging from your life for anywhere from 28 to 90 days.
+You will be unplugging from your life for some period of time that varies depending on your treatment plan.
 At Asana Recovery, we have created a treatment approach that encompasses every aspect of life.

 The BPS Approach addresses biological, psychological, and social recovery.
 By helping you work through all three of these areas, Asana Recovery’s residential treatment program can set you up for success as you transition back into your daily life.

 Asana Recovery recognizes that addiction is a disease that changes your body physically and that sometimes your body needs some help to find a new baseline without drugs or alcohol.
 We provide Suboxone and Vivitrol to aid in narcotic addiction recovery.
 Suboxone is an FDA approved to treat opioid addiction by reducing the withdrawal symptoms when opioid use is stopped.
 Vivitrol is also an FDA approved medication that blocks the feeling that you “need” to use drugs or alcohol.
 Both Suboxone and Vivitrol should only be used when under the care of and closely monitored by an experienced medical professional who can monitor you for side effects and step down your dosage as you progress through treatment.
 Residential treatment provides the required level of medical monitoring that is needed for these recovery assisting medications.